 My degree has provided me with a good mix of both hard and transferable skills.
 The numerical skills I gained – such as applied statistics and mathematics – as well as the fact checking and research skills are part of my role today.Graham Neale Contracts Officer National Grid Environment

-ABB or equivalent including one of the following subjects: Biology, Business Studies, Chemistry, Economics, Environmental Studies, Geography, Geology, Government & Politics, Mathematics, Physics, Psychology or Life and Health Sciences
+ABB or equivalent including one of the following subjects: Biology, Business Studies, Chemistry, Economics, Environmental Studies, Geography, Geology, Mathematics, Physics or Psychology

 |Access to Higher Education Diploma||30 credits at Distinction and 15 credits at Merit or higher|

 |International Baccalaureate||34 points|

 You should also have GCSE Mathematics at grade 4 (C) or above, or equivalent.

 Meeting the following additional criteria may qualify you for an alternative offer.